 Do you have an unusable USB stick?
-If it’s stopped working for some reason, you will probably find one of the following scenarios: either the memory has been used up completely even though there are no files or Windows just won’t let you format the drive.
-In the worst case scenario, the USB drive name refuses to show up on your computer.
+If it’s stopped working for any reason, you will either find the memory all used up even though there are no files on it, or Windows just won’t let you format the drive.
+In the worst case, the pen drive name refuses to show on your computer.
 There are many reasons you may experience these issues.
 Sometimes it’s just partition errors eating up the pen drive’s storage space.
 Follow the detailed steps in this Windows guide to fix an unformattable and unusable USB drive.

-2. Wipe the USB Drive Clean with Diskpart Command Line Tool
+1. Wipe the USB Drive Clean with Diskpart Command Line Tool

 Windows comes with a built-in format disk option to erase everything from a USB flash drive.
-This is accessible from a simple right-click, but at this stage it probably won’t work.
+This is accessible from a simple right-click, but at this stage, it probably won’t work.

 If you no longer need the data in the removable media, the command-line tool is a better way to help you get to the root of the problem and fix the storage space issues once and for all.